hmontazeri/is-vegan/README.md

-// example for list of ingredients in Italian language isVegan.setIngredientsLanguage('it'); // 'it' is the two-letter ISO 639-1 code for the Italian language isVegan.checkIngredients(['manzo', 'maiale', 'glicina', 'biotina', 'soia', 'aglio']);
+// example for list of ingredients in Italian language isVegan.setIngredientsLanguage('it'); // 'it' is the two-letter ISO 639-1 code for the Italian language isVegan.checkIngredients([
+  'manzo',
+  'maiale',
+  'glicina',
+  'biotina',
+  'soia',
+  'aglio',
+]);
 // returns
 // {
 //   nonvegan: ['manzo', 'maiale'],